buiquanghuy23103/note-to-myself/README.md

 ## Thinking

 * If you are stuck, rest.
+* Losing your sanity is almost guaranteed if you leave the application in a completely broken state.
 * Always hard code and brute force first.
 Never generalize too soon, never optimize too soon.

 * If you feel your solution is complicated, it means that your solution is wrong.

 * Whenever you want to manipulate (find, judge, extract, edit) patterns in a string, use [regex](https://github.com/ziishaned/learn-regex).
 Test your regex using this [tool](https://regex101.com/r/dmRygT/1).

+## Refactor

+* Refactoring of existing code is a common reality of extending existing applications.
+Refactoring is an important and necessary skill even if it may feel difficult and unpleasant at times.
+* Always take baby steps.
+A baby step is a small change that doesn't break app functionality.

 ## Troubleshoot